oppoverbakke/awesome-gdpr/README.md

 [<img src="GDPR.png" align="right" width="300">](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32016R0679)

 The General Data Protection Regulation (GDPR) is a regulation on data protection and privacy for all individuals within the European Union and the European Economic Area.
-The regulation has incresed the focus on privacy in companies and strengthened the data subjects rights.
+The regulation has increased the focus on privacy in companies and strengthened the data subjects influence.

 ## Contents
 * [Legal text](#legal-text)